The federal solar rebates provides an incentive for solar systems both small and large under the Renewable Energy Target (RET).

 How Are STCs Calculated?

-To check the current STC price and calculate how many STCs are currently available for your project you can use this online calculator.
+To check the current STC price and calculate the number of STCs currently available for your project you can use this online stc calculator.

 The Large-scale Renewable Energy Target (LRET): Solar power systems >100kW